dcshoecomp/homeassistant-cox/README.md

-**I have moved to a different ISP, so v21.03.0 is most likely my final release unless the change is on the HA side. **
+**I have moved to a different ISP, so v21.03.0 is most likely my final release unless the change is on the HA side**

 # Description